BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02B.md

 Now you can test your deployed service from a client application - in this case, you'll use a notebook in your Notebook VM.

 1. On the **Endpoints** page, open the **predict-diabetes** real-time endpoint.
-2. When the **predict-diabetes** endpoint opens, on the **Consume** tab, view the **REST endpoint** and **Primary key** values, noting the  to the clipboard.
+2. When the **predict-diabetes** endpoint opens, on the **Test** page, note the default test input parameters and then click **Test** to submit them to the deployed web service and generate a prediction.
+3. On the **Consume** tab, view the sample code that is provided for **Python**, and then copy the entire Python sample script to the clipboard.
-3. On the **Compute** page, if your compute instance is not yet running, wait for it to start.
+4. On the **Compute** page, if your compute instance is not yet running, wait for it to start.
 Then click its **Jupyter** link.
-4. In Jupyter, in the **Users/DP100** folder, open **02B - Using the Visual Designer.ipynb**.
+5. In Jupyter, in the **Users/DP100** folder, open **02B - Using the Visual Designer.ipynb**.
-5. In the notebook, paste the code you copied into the empty code cell.
+6. In the notebook, paste the code you copied into the empty code cell.
-6. Run the code cell and view the output returned by your web service.
+7. Run the code cell and view the output returned by your web service.
-7. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
+8. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.

 ## Task 5: Delete the Web Service and Stop Compute